Priya-sopho/VisionAid/README.md

 *Incase of installation errors try using **sudo** with pip command*

+**MAIN**

+Run >phyton init.py

+>S - Listen Menu
+>P - To read the PDF file
+>C - To create/edit a Word file
+>R - To read a Word file
+>M - To play Music
+>F - To work with files and directories
+>N - To get latest news
+>G - To Open Google
+>L - Logout

 **Pdf Reader**

 Following are the function alongwith keyboard keys to be pressed to execute: